m-tambo/lootbag/README.md

 ##### Add a toy to the bag o' loot, and label it with the child's name who will receive it.

-./lootbag.js add kite suzy
+./lootbag.js add kite suzy<br />
 ./lootbag.js add baseball michael

 ##### Remove a toy from the bag o' loot in case a child's status changes before delivery starts.

-./lootbag.js remove suzy kite
+./lootbag.js remove suzy kite<br />
 ./lootbag.js remove michael baseball

 ##### Produce a list of children currently receiving presents.